- Posted by: adminbb

 Social Media Screening

-There’s a stark difference between using social media platforms to recruit candidates compared screening candidates by going through their social media profiles.
+There’s a stark difference between doing social media screening.
+And going through their social media profiles for recruitment purposes.

 Recruiting with Social Media

-Posting a recruitment ad on a social media platform to target a certain demographic is acceptable and for many organizations is successful.
+Posting a recruitment ad on a social media platform to target a certain demographic is acceptable.
+Moreover for many organizations is successful.
 No one is breaking any laws.

 Screening with Social Media